Antiquing For Bootleg Youtube At The Last Beach 8/24/25

 While I usually am a collector of CDs, whenever I'm there, I like grabbing random stuff from the massive cassette wall they have and try to find stuff I never heard/heard of.
 (I mean, these things are, like, 3 to 10 times cheaper than CDs.
 I'm practically stealing.)
 This hual is a little strange, for reasons I'll get to later, but for now, my thoughts...

-The new Stereolab album is great if you haven't heard it and like their stuff, Suddenly, Tammy!'s self-titled debut is OK, but not much to talk about, same goes for 360's Supernatural ( Suddenly, Tammy! did have a website though if you're intrested), Jon Anderson's In The City Of Angels is uhh... certainly an album by the lead vocalist of Yes, and Bruce Springsteen's Born To Run is good, but I can't say much else about it.
+The new Stereolab album is great if you haven't heard it and like their stuff, Suddenly, Tammy!'s self-titled debut is OK, but not much to talk about, same goes for 360's Supernatural ( Suddenly, Tammy! did have a website though if you're interested), Jon Anderson's In The City Of Angels is uhh... certainly an album by the lead vocalist of Yes, and Bruce Springsteen's Born To Run is good, but I can't say much else about it.
 Feels like I should relisten to it.
 I kinda want to like Bruce Springsteen...

 But I've saved both the best and worst for last.
-BEHOLD:
+BEHOLD: A photo of two Cassette cases placed on a pink fabric backdrop.

-When I first saw the one on the left, I instantly knew I had to have.
+When I first saw the one on the left, I instantly knew I had to have it.
 Not because I knew what it was, but because it looked funky.
-The other one I was more familliar with.
+The other one I was more familiar with.
 I had heard a thing 'r two 'bout The Raincoats, but I hadn't really listened to 'em.
 So, being taken by surprise seeing it in the tape wall, I decided to get it.
-When I got home and acually started doing research on these albums I found out that there never was a Cassette of The Raincoats' self-titled debut ever made; and that the Shonen Knife one looked a little different than the one I saw online; and when I put the Shonen Knife Cassette into the player and tried to play it, it would be nothing but silence.
+When I got home and actually started doing research on these albums I found out that there never was a Cassette of The Raincoats' self-titled debut ever made; and that the Shonen Knife one looked a little different than the one I saw online; and when I put the Shonen Knife Cassette into the player and tried to play it, it would be nothing but silence.
 I think you know where this is going...

 These are bootlegs!
 Fool's gold!
 False booty!
 Phoneys!
 Cloneys!
 Etc.

 So, uhh... these are the first bootlegs I think I've ever bought!
-That kinda cool... but what are my actual thoughts on these things.
+That's kinda cool... but what are my actual thoughts on these things.
 Well, I guess I should get the quickest one to talk about out of the way.
 The Shonen Knife one, as you've already heard, is just a blank tape.
 Which sucks, but luckly, Youtube exists!
 So I just listened to it there.
 (And, hey, you can never have enough blanks.)

 Burning Farm isn't bad, but I'm not sure if I'd return to it anytime soon.
-However, one thing I found intresting was that the title track straight up just ripsoff/covers 'The Land Of A Thousand Dances' by Chris Kenner, which I find very funny.
+However, one thing I found interesting was that the title track straight up just ripsoff/covers 'The Land Of A Thousand Dances' by Chris Kenner, which I find very funny.
 But outside of that, not much else to say.

 The Raincoats Cassette, in contrast to Burning Farm, actually had the album on it!
 Yay!
 So I listened to that one on the Cassette itself.
 I quite enjoy it!
 If you're into Post-Punk and Avantgarde type stuff, I'd recommend this.
 I especially like 'You're a Million' and their cover of 'Lola' by The Kinks.
 You can check out their Bandcamp here.
 This was definitely the best of the haul.